will-cern/xroofit-readthedocs/docs/source/fitting.rst

 The most important NLL options, which affect how the NLL is actually defined, are described in the section below.

 Whatever the NLL options are, the NLL function can always be factorized into two parts: the *main term* and the *constraint term*.
-The main term depends on the :ref:`regular observables <regular observables>` and the constraint term depends on the :ref:`global observables <global observables>`.
+The main term depends on the :ref:`regular observables <regular observables>`: and the constraint term depends on the :ref:`global observables <global observables>`:.
 The main term is the sum of the negative log likelihoods of each the entries in the dataset (accounting for any weights):

 .. math::